xuankimtran/docs-1/pages/katalon-analytics/docs/kt-noti-email.md

 ---
 Executing scheduled jobs and uploading test results may take a while.
 For watching scheduled jobs and uploaded test results better, you can customize the events on which you want to receive notification emails from Katalon.

-## Update Notification Email Settings

 Once you have enabled TestOps integration in Katalon Studio, these settings are turned on by default.
 You will receive notification emails of:

 * Failed test results uploaded in Katalon TestOps
 * Weekly reports of your testing activities

+## Turn on/off Notification Emails

 You can turn on/off these settings in Katalon TestOps by going to **Profile** menu in the right top corner.